katebeavis/boris-bikes/README.md

 [![Code Climate](https://codeclimate.com/github/katebeavis/boris-bikes/badges/gpa.svg)](https://codeclimate.com/github/katebeavis/boris-bikes)
 # Boris Bikes

-Boris Bikes was week one project of Makers Academy.
+Boris Bikes was week one project at Makers Academy.
 It is a simulation of the Boris Bikes Rental system in London.

 # Objectives